cyverse/atmosphere-guides/src/contributing_to_atmosphere/contributing_to_atmosphere.md

 Web Shell gets you a command line session in your browser, launched from the Troposphere UI.
 Web Shell uses [Gate One](https://liftoff.github.io/GateOne/About/index.html), a web-based terminal emulator.
 The Gate One server creates an SSH connection to the instance and exposes that shell to the user in a web interface, proxying the SSH traffic.
 For Atmosphere(0), the GateOne server is known as "bob" / "atmo-proxy".

-See [GateOne Background](/wiki/display/csmgmt/GateOne+Background) (TODO migrate the content and fix this link) for detailed design and troubleshooting information.
+See [GateOne Background](/wiki/display/csmgmt/GateOne+Background) (TODO fix this link once the content is migrated) for detailed design and troubleshooting information.

 #### Web Desktop